 This refers to the socially constructed norm around what is considered desirable in a woman’s appearance.
 Beauty standards vary from culture to culture, and over time.
 Use the hashtag #effyourbeautystandards when you want to draw attention to body acceptance, or to point out others’ criticisms of people’s appearance.

 This is a movement that fosters kindness, acceptance and respect towards all bodies, not just fat ones!
 This isn’t about trying to change one’s body shape, but about accepting the one you’re in, and treating it with care and respect.
 It’s about building self-worth from the inside and rejecting the idea that self-worth has anything to do with body size.
+True body positivity is also about centring marginalised bodies in conversation and policy-making.

 Diet Mentality is based on the erroneous beliefs that: